-Status of Peruvian Economy
+Peru-India FTP – Status of the Peruvian Economy

 Peru is currently the 7th largest economy in Latin America, with a Gross Domestic Product (GDP) of over USD$190 billion in 2017, nearly doubling in the last 10 years.
 Peruvian exports for the year 2017 amounted to USD$44billion, amounting to nearly a quarter of the Peruvian GDP.

 Of these exported goods, mining amounts to approx. 37% of total Peruvian exports.
 Copper and gold alone amount to 22% and 16% of total exported goods respectively.

 Peruvian imports amounted to USD$40 dollars in 2017.
 Of the top Peruvian imports were types of machinery such as broadcasting equipment, computers and telephones, vehicles such as cars and delivery trucks and chemical products such as pharmaceuticals and pesticides.

 For decades, Peru has been aggressively pursuing free trade policies with countries all over the globe.
 Currently, Peru has free trade agreements with the United States, the European Union, China, Japan, South Korea, Singapore amongst others.
 These trade agreements allow Peru to buy and sell goods from foreign countries with relative ease.
 Daniel Anteparra from PromPeru, a commission dedicated to promoting Peruvian tourism and exports abroad, was able to provide more information – “Peru is an attractive commercial jurisdiction, however, there can be complications in trading with Peru are the issues and costs of logistics and obtaining licences”.